 How Much More Expensive Is Wood Right Now

-The price of lumber has been on the rise lately, and it’s now more expensive than ever before.
+The price of timber has been on the rise lately, and it’s now more expensive than ever.
 In fact, prices have spiked by 25% in the past month alone.
-This is due to several factors, including a construction boom and labour shortages.
-As a result, home building prices have increased significantly.
-Sadly this trend is unlikely to change soon as the demand for lumber shows no signs of abating, so expect to pay more.
+This is due to several factors, including booming construction sites and labour shortages.
+As a result, building prices have increased significantly.
+Sadly this trend is unlikely to change soon as the demand for timber shows no signs of abating, so expect to pay more.

-The Trump and Biden administrations’ new tariffs on imported timber have driven up the price.
+The Trump and Biden administrations’ new tariffs on imported hardwoods and softwoods have raised rates.
 While this is good news for American lumber producers, it is bad news for consumers, particularly DIYers and contractors.

-Prices have gone up for all kinds of solid wood, but some are more pricey than others.
-Hardwood has seen the most price increases since they are more robust than softwood.
-Oak is among the cheapest on a grand scale, but it’s pricey because it’s classified as hardwood.
+Prices have increased for all kinds of solid wood, but some are more pricey than others.
+Hardwood has seen the biggest increase since they are more robust than softwood.
+Oak is among the best value on a grand scale, but it’s pricey because it’s classified as hardwood.

 Choosing the right timber is about the selection and when to use it.
-Lumber harvested before the tariffs went into effect is still at a lower price.
-While lumber harvested after the tariffs took effect is more expensive.
-So if you’re planning a major project and need a lot of timber, get it before September 1st!
+Timber harvested before the tariffs went into effect is still at a low price.
+While timber harvested after the tariffs took effect is more expensive.
+So if you’re planning some major home improvement and need a lot of timber, get it before September 1st!

-There are many different types of wood, and each has its own unique properties.
-Some wood species, like pine, spruce, and fir, are classified as softwood.
+There are lots of different wood types, each with its unique properties.
+Some wood species, like pine, spruce, and douglas fir, are classified as softwood.
 This means they’re not as dense and are easier to deal with.

-Another type of wood is SPF lumber or “structural lumber.”
-It’s the cheapest wood you can buy, and it’s perfect for beginners because it’s easy to process.
+Another sort of wood is SPF or “structural lumber.”
+It’s the cheapest wood to buy and perfect for beginners because it’s easy to process.

 When it comes to woodwork, the saying goes that you get what you pay for.
 This may be true in some cases, but there are a number of woods that are both cheap and strong.

-The cheapest wood available is usually found at centres like Home Depot or Lowe’s.
-It’s not the most durable, but it’s OK for basic projects.
+The best deals available are usually found at centres like Home Depot or Lowe’s.
+It’s not the most durable, but it’s OK for many woodworking projects.

 What you choose has to be fit for its intended purpose.
-Homegrown species like American white oak or maple perform well for DIY furniture projects.
+Homegrown species like American white oak or maple perform well for many projects like DIY furniture.

-For a general project, 3 Common is a good option because it’s strong and inexpensive.
+For general projects, 3 Common is a good choice because it’s strong and affordable.
 Suppose you’re looking for something a little bit nicer.
-In that case, 2 Common can be substituted for 1 Common without too much sacrifice in terms of strength.
-Keep in mind that it probably has large knots and visible defects.
+In that case, 2 Common can be substituted for 1 without too much sacrifice in terms of strength.
+Remember that it will have large knot holes and visible defects throughout the wood.